Joel-glitch-alt/Azure_Projects_Development/jenkins.md

 Copy the public IP address of your VM from Azure.
 Connect via SSH:

+open Bash or CMD...
 ssh azureuser@<your-vm-public-ip>
 Replace azureuser with your actual username.

+Move to your Azure server >>> Network settings >> click on Create port rule >> change the 'Destination port range' to 8080 and 'priority' between 100 to 200.

 ***Step 3: Install Jenkins on Azure VM
 3.1 Update and Install Java
 Jenkins requires Java, so install it first:

-sudo apt update && sudo apt upgrade -y sudo apt install -y openjdk-11-jdk
+sudo apt update && sudo apt upgrade -y
+sudo apt install openjdk-17-jdk -y

 3.2 Add Jenkins Repository and Install Jenkins